Filippotar/Xtrackers-Holding-Downloader/README.md

 ## Project Overview

-This project is designed to automate the process of downloading and processing the holdings of a list of ETFs identified by their ISINs (International Securities Identification Numbers).
+This project is designed to automate the process of downloading and processing the holdings of a list of ETFs identified by their ISINs (International Securities Identification Numbers) stored in an `isin_list`.
 The script performs the following tasks:

 1. **Download Holdings Data**: For each ISIN in the provided list, the script downloads the holdings data from a specified URL.
 2. **Process Data**: The downloaded data is processed to: